 Pot roast is an iconic American comfort food meal that consists of tender beef and vegetables like potatoes, carrots, and onions, slow-cooked until tender.
 This dish has been around for centuries and continues to be a favorite family meal due to its delicious flavor combination and warm and hearty feel.

 This dish starts with a chuck roast, a cut of beef that is well suited to make this meal because of its marbling.
 Carrots, onion, and potatoes are added for additional flavor, nutrients, and texture, making it a full meal.
-This recipe really comes together with the addition of homemade pot roast seasoning that combines salty Worcestershire sauce with seasonings like rosemary, thyme, mustard, and sweet tomato paste.
+This recipe comes together with homemade pot roast seasoning that combines salty Worcestershire sauce with seasonings like rosemary, thyme, mustard, and sweet tomato paste.

 Once the beef is seared on all sides to lock in the flavor, all of the ingredients get placed into the crock pot, where they are slowly cooked for hours, allowing the meat to become ultra tender along with the vegetables.

-Serve slow cooker pot roast with a side of fresh steamed vegetables or garlic mashed potatoes for a complete meal!
+Serve the roast with a side of fresh steamed vegetables or garlic mashed potatoes for a complete meal!

 - It’s an easy set-it-and-forget-it slow cooker meal that requires minimal prep work.

-- The pot roast seasoning really takes this dish to the next level with a combination of salty Worcestershire sauce with flavorful seasonings that give it an herbed rich tomato flavor with a hint of tanginess.
+- The seasoning really takes this dish to the next level with a combination of salty Worcestershire sauce and flavorful seasonings that give it a herbed-rich tomato flavor with a hint of tanginess.

 - Chuck Roast - This inexpensive cut of beef is perfect for slow cooking.
 You can also use rump roast for this recipe.